- Portable Games

 Running zig-zag down the hallway, the shotgun and silencer fired at him all at once.

-Despite running, Norse desperately measured the position and distance of the snipers.
+Despite running, Norse desperately measured the position and distance of the shooters.
 In particular, there was a sniper aiming at him very precisely.
 That guy's bullets hailed from above.

 Norse dived broadly when he gauged the next pillar to hide behind.